A referral guide for faculty and staff:

 The primary focus of BAT is prevention and early intervention for students who are

 going through a difficult time.
-BAT is made up of members from the following offices;
+BAT is made up of members from various departments

-Under the guidance of the Assistant VP for Student Development, this team will meet
+across campus.
+Under the guidance of the Assistant VP for Student Development, this

-once every two weeks (more often if situations warrant) to discuss students of concern.
+team will meet once every two weeks (more often if situations warrant) to discuss

 If you have concerns about a student to be reviewed by the team you may contact Matt